 This trip is for you if you consider yourself to be a summer or winter ‘hill walker’.
 We expect that you regularly go for a walk in the mountains, and that you are happy to undertake ascents and descents of up to 800m (2624ft), to an altitude of up to 2500m (8200ft).
 You should also be prepared to occasionally do a longer day of around 1000m (3270ft).
 Consult your trip itinerary for details.
 No previous snowshoe experience is necessary, but we do expect you to be an experienced hill walker and happy to deal with winter weather.
 Routes taken are on and off the beaten track and this may at times involve ‘breaking trail’ in fresh snow.
 A good level of fitness is required as these trips can involve considerable amounts of ascent and descent and the occasional difficult day.
 Expect to walk 5-7 hours per day.

-You should be someone who is a regular ‘hill walker’, and are used to dealing with all kinds of weather.
+You should be someone who is a regular ‘hill walker’, and are used to dealing with all kinds of mountain weather.
 Previous snowshoeing experience is not essential, but would be of help.
 You can expect to be in the mountains for a full day, and be comfortable dealing with ascents/descents of up to 1000m (3200ft) where necessary.
+You should be confident walking up and down trails which are covered in snow.
 You should be used to walking in the mountains on consecutive days without requiring a ‘rest day’.
 We will walk on trails, but also we may have sections or days when the trail is not well defined and we will be creating our own track.
-We expect you to be used to dealing with the weather and are not put off by a day when it is snowing, windy and the temperatures are low.
+If there is fresh snow you can expect to help with trail breaking.
+We expect you to be used to dealing with winter weather and are not put off by a day when it is snowing, windy and the temperatures are low.
 You should be used to dealing with your comfort levels, and be able to be self-sufficient when it comes to keeping yourself warm and dry.
 Expect to be out on the mountain for up to 6-7 hrs per day.